astropy/astropy/docs/coordinates/velocities.rst

 The barycentric correction in `~astropy.coordinates.SkyCoord.radial_velocity_correction` is consistent with the `IDL implementation <http://astroutils.astronomy.ohio-state.edu/exofast/barycorr.html>`_ of the Wright & Eastmann (2014) paper to a level of 10 mm/s for a source at infinite distance.
-We do not include the Shapiro delay, nor any effect related to the finite distance or proper motion of the source.
-The Shapiro delay is unlikely to be important unless you seek mm/s precision, but the effects of the source's parallax and proper motion can be important at the cm/s level.
-These effects are likely to be added to future versions of Astropy along with velocity support for |skycoord|, but in the meantime see `Wright & Eastmann (2014) <http://adsabs.harvard.edu/abs/2014PASP..126..838W>`_.
+We do not include the Shapiro delay nor the light travel time correction from equation 28 of that paper.
+The neglected terms are not important unless you require accuracies of better than 1 cm/s.
+If you do require that precision, see `Wright & Eastmann (2014) <http://adsabs.harvard.edu/abs/2014PASP..126..838W>`_.